Tenable Cloud Platform Data

 Data Encryption

-All data in all states in the Tenable Cloud Platform is encrypted with at least one level of encryption, using no less than AES-256.
+All data in the Tenable Cloud Platform is encrypted with at least one level of AES-256 encryption.

-In Transport – Data is encrypted in transport using TLS v1.2 with a 4096-bit key (this includes internal transports).
+In Transport — Data is encrypted using TLS v1.2 with a 4096-bit key, including internal transports.

-Tenable Vulnerability Management Sensor Communication – Traffic from the sensors to the platform is always initiated by the sensor and is outbound only over port 443.
-Traffic is encrypted via SSL communication using TLS 1.2 with a 4096-bit key.
-This removes the need for firewall changes and allows customers to control the connections via firewall rules.
+Sensor Communication — Traffic is always initiated by the sensor and is outbound only over port 443.
+Traffic is encrypted using SSL communication with TLS 1.2 and a 4096-bit key.
+This removes the need for firewall changes and lets you control connections through firewall rules.

 -